timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

   * #### (E) Cost sharing
     * #### (i) Federal share
+      * #### (I) In general
-      * The Federal share of the cost of any infrastructure improvement or activity that is the subject of a grant or other agreement entered into between the Secretary and an eligible applicant under paragraph (1) shall not exceed 50 percent of the cost of the infrastructure improvement or activity.
+        * Except as provided in subclause (II), the Federal share of the cost of any infrastructure improvement or activity that is the subject of a grant or other agreement entered into between the Secretary and an eligible applicant under paragraph (1) shall not exceed 50 percent of the cost of the infrastructure improvement or activity.

+      * #### (II) Increased Federal share for certain infrastructure improvements and activities
+        * The Federal share of the cost of an infrastructure improvement or activity shall not exceed 75 percent of the cost of the infrastructure improvement or activity, if—

+          * (aa) the infrastructure improvement or activity was developed as part of a collaborative process by—

+            * (AA) a watershed group (as defined in section 1015 of title 16); or

+            * (BB) a water user and 1 or more stakeholders with diverse interests; and

+          * (bb) the majority of the benefits of the infrastructure improvement or activity, as determined by the Secretary, are for the purpose of advancing 1 or more components of an established strategy or plan to increase the reliability of water supply for consumptive and nonconsumptive ecological values.

     * #### (ii) Calculation of non-Federal share
       * In calculating the non-Federal share of the cost of an infrastructure improvement or activity proposed by an eligible applicant through an application submitted by the eligible applicant under paragraph (2), the Secretary shall—